Rebeccals/Gemini-Tutoring-Bot/README.md

 * SQLite Library

 ## Running locally
-To run this application locally, make sure to run the following:
+To run this application locally, make sure to run the following in your local environment:

 ``pip install -r requirements.txt``